-Editor's note: It is FFS if SMF/UPF/PGW-U need to be impacted due to enforcement of no UL data transmission and Aerial UE movement in and out of NTZ(s).
+NOTE 3: Aerial UEs (UAVs) are expected by the 5G network to follow the regulation and thus it is required to ensure that aerial UEs do not operate without valid NTZ information.

-Editor's note: Coordination with RAN WGs are required to progress the solution to ensure that RAN (eNB/gNB) has inputs required to enforce UE compliance with NTZ.
+NOTE 4: Core network provided NTZ information can be used by RAN to manage NTZ regulation, and the need to introduce NTZ mechanisms in core network is to be identified in conjunction with RAN WGs and based on the agreed solutions if any.

 6.9.3 Procedures

 The main procedural steps to provision RAN nodes (gNB/eNB) with the NTZ information is shown in Figure 6.9.3-1.

 Editor's note: The current procedures assume 5GC signalling.
-The adaptation for EPC is FFS.
+The adaptation for EPC is going to be handled during normative phase.

 Figure 6.9.3-1: Procedure to provision RAN nodes (gNB/eNB) with the NTZ information